dantleech/blog/content/posts/2026/01-30-space.md

 self-sufficient.
 The module can be maintained in isolation of other modules.
 {{</ godzilla >}}

-You application's boostrap could then look something like this:
+You application's bootstrap could then look something like this:

 ```php
 // bootstrap.php